ayoussef-insight/self-hosted-agents/.github/pull_request_template.md

-Before submitting this PR, please make sure:
+Before submitting your PR, please make sure:

-- [ ] Docker container build and run successfully
+- [ ] Docker container builds and runs successfully
 - [ ] Agent on the docker container runs successfully